aakash-kumar87/Bunnings/README.md

 * To run the test, Required JDK, JRE, selenium and other jar files are needed.
 * The test is run from TestNG files provided
 * BDD test cases are attached as "Bunnings Test Cases.xlsx"
+* Test Strategy Document is created and attached in the repo as Test Strategy.Docx
+* Attached couple of video that i created with narration highlighting some things about the framework and the Test run for the test cases added.
+Files are attached as Test Scripts Overview 1.mp4 and Test Scripts Overview 2.mp4